HusPhil/The_Gate_R/README.md

 - 🌞 **Day and Night Cycle:** Immerse yourself in a dynamic environment with a day and night cycle, impacting gameplay and aesthetics.

-- ✨ **Lighting Effects:** Enjoy enhanced visuals with realistic lighting effects, adding depth and realism to the game world.
+- ✨ **Lighting Effects:** Enjoy lighting effects, adding depth and realism to the game world.

 - 🎬 **Storyline Cutscenes:** Experience captivating storytelling through engaging cutscenes, deepening the narrative and player immersion.

-- 🕹️ **Interactive Objects and Environments:** Interact with various objects and environments, uncovering secrets and hidden treasures.
+- 🕹️ **Interactive Objects and Environments:** Interact with various objects and environments, uncovering secrets and treasures.

 - 🧙 **Magical Skills and Abilities:** Harness magical skills and abilities to overcome obstacles and adversaries, adding depth to your gameplay strategy.